yitao94/2019-nCoV/README.md

 + Municipal Health Commission of different provinces

 ### 3<sup>rd</sup> data and toolchain source
-Many thanks to the data compilation and visulization of platform - [Dingxiangyisheng@Dingxiangyuan](https://3g.dxy.cn/newh5/view/pneumonia) and its corresponding linked project on github, such as:
+Many thanks to the data compilation and visulization of platform - [DXY](https://3g.dxy.cn/newh5/view/pneumonia) and its corresponding linked project on github, such as:
 + [DXY-2019-nCoV-Crawler](https://github.com/BlankerL/DXY-2019-nCoV-Crawler/blob/master/crawler.py)
 + etc.

-the crawler script can run smoothly.
+the crawler script in this project can run smoothly.

 ## Claim
-The author is not guaranteed about the accuracy of the numbers, figures, data sources, analysis methods and other belongings.
+The author cannot guarantee about the accuracy of the numbers, figures, data sources, analysis methods and other belongings.
 All the information is open for public and toolchain is open source.

-The project is not a place for political argument and debating, all the viewers and contributors are welcomed for professional discussion.
+The project is not a place for political argument and debating, all the viewers, starers and contributors are welcomed here for professional discussion.